 Did you know that you can paint a DIY art over a canvas that you already have and do not use anymore?
 If you do not have a canvas already, you can purchase one from a thrift store for only a couple of dollars.
 This is how to create DIY art by painting over a thrifted canvas.

 I am participating in the At Home DIY challenge where over 30 bloggers are challenged to do a different DIY project every month.
 This challenge is where we take an item from a thrift store and create something different.
-I wanted to show how you can purchase an item and change it into something prettier and something that will work in your home.
+You can purchase an inexpensive item and change it into something prettier and something that will work in your home.

 I like to change up the art in my home often, but it can be expensive.
-I also like to create my own art but new canvases from the arts and craft store can also be expensive.
-I like to use the thick canvases rather than the thin ones but the thicker ones cost a lot more so I always look for the thick canvas art when I go to the thrift store.
+New canvases from the arts and craft store can also be expensive.
+Thicker canvases are better than the thin ones but the thicker ones cost a lot more so I always look for the thick canvas art when I go to the thrift store.
 I may not have an idea for what I am going to do with it but I know that I will want to create something for my walls eventually.

-I found this art on a thick canvas at the thrift store and it was under $5.
-It is in good condition and I knew that I could paint over this art piece.
+Here is the thick canvas at the thrift store and it was under $5.
+It is in good condition and I know that I can paint over this art piece.

-I hardly ever paint on canvas with house paint but I use the color Hale Navy from Benjamin Moore throughout my home so I used this paint for the bottom half of the art.
+Leftover paint from a previous project in the color Hale Navy from Benjamin Moore is the color of the bottom of the art.
+It is the color used throughout my home so I use this paint for the bottom half of the art.
 You can use any color craft paint that you would like.
 I did not paint the bottom half with texture.
 I painted a smooth coat of the blue on the canvas.

-After the painting dried, I took a flat paintbrush and painted a line between the two colors with metallic gold craft paint.
+After the painting dries, I took a flat paintbrush and paint a line between the two colors with metallic gold craft paint.